lachlanhurst/observedearth-web/gettingstarted.md

 ![Preview](../img/oe_how_to_open_tiles.png)

 Once fully expanded, pinching a specific scene will zoom in on it's contents to give a closer view.
-Once zoomed in users are also able to crop the scene potentially accessing higher resolution data.
+Zoom mode allows cropping the scene extents, higher resolution data can be accessed when the spatial extents of the data being viewed are reduced.

 ![Preview](../img/oe_how_to_zoom_tiles.png)